mhnvelu/aws-serverless-project/README.md

     - Reducing complexity
 - Common trade-offs
     - Variable latency
+        - Event-driven applications communicate across networks.
+This design introduces variable latency.
+        - Monolithic applications can almost always be optimized for lower latency at the expense of scalability and availability.
+        - The serverless services in AWS are highly available, meaning that they operate in more than one Availability Zone in a Region.
+In the event of a service disruption, services automatically fail over to alternative Availability Zones and retry transactions.
+As a result, instead of a transaction failing, it may be completed successfully but with higher latency.
+        - Workloads that require consistent low-latency performance, such as high-frequency trading applications in banks or submillisecond robotics automation in warehouses, are not good candidates for event-driven architecture.
     - Eventual consistency
+        - More complex to process transactions, handle duplicates, or determine the exact overall state of a system.
+        - DynamoDB can provide strongly consistent reads, sometimes at a higher latency.
+        - Services can use Amazon RDS for features needing ACID properties.
+        - Event-based architectures are usually designed around individual events instead of large batches of data.
+        - In serverless, real-time event processing is preferred to batch processing in event-driven systems, replacing a batch with many smaller incremental updates.
+While this can make workloads significantly more available and scalable, it also makes it more challenging for events to have awareness of other events.
     - Returning values to callers
+        - Caller services do not wait for requests from other services before continuing with other work.
+This is a fundamental characteristic of event-driven architectures that enables scalability and flexibility.
+This means that passing return values or the result of a workflow is often more complex than in synchronous execution flows.
+        - Most Lambda invocations in production systems are asynchronous, responding to events from services like Amazon S3 or Amazon SQS.
+In these cases, the success or failure of processing an event is often more important than returning a value.
+        - For interactive workloads, the design patterns are [refer here](https://aws.amazon.com/blogs/compute/managing-backend-requests-and-frontend-notifications-in-serverless-web-apps/)
     - Debugging across services and functions
+        - With different systems and services passing events, it is often not possible to record and reproduce the exact state of multiple services when an error occurs.
+Since each service and function invocation has separate log files, it can be more complicated to determine what happened to a specific event that caused an error.
+        - For Successful debugging approach in event-driven systems:
+            - a robust logging system is critical, and this is provided across AWS services and embedded in Lambda functions by Amazon CloudWatch.
+            - every event has a transaction identifier that is logged at each step throughout a transaction, to help when searching for logs.
+            - Finally, it’s highly recommended to automate the parsing and analysis of logs by using a debugging and monitoring service like AWS X-Ray.
+This can consume logs across multiple Lambda invocations and services, making it much easier to pinpoint the root cause of issues.
 - Promotes the use of microservices, which are small, specialized applications performing a narrow set of functions.
 A well-designed, Lambda-based application is compatible with the principles of microservice architectures.